Lee15946/AWSInAction/README.md

 ### Direct Connect (DX)

 - Provides a dedicated private connection from a remote network to your VPC
-- Dedicated connection must be setup between yur DC and AWS Direct Connect locations
+- Dedicated connection must be setup between your DC and AWS Direct Connect locations
 - You need to setup a Virtual Private Gateway on your VPC
 - Access public resources (S3) and private (EC2) on same location
 - Use cases: